Learn about feature flags

 Feature flags, the conditional statements around application feature code, are key to the CloudBees platform and can encompass many different types of logic and code.

-Flags are defined as boolean, number, or string types.
+Flags are defined as Boolean, number, or string types.

 You can control application feature deployment separately from code releases by toggling a flag configuration on or off.